 Retired Members and Others Receiving Monthly Payments (Payees)

 If you move outside of California, you should cancel your withholding designations for California state income tax.
 ACERA cannot withhold your tax deductions for other states.
-To change your withholding, complete and return the Withholding Certificate for Pension or Annuity Payments Form for the state of California to ACERA.
+To change your withholding, complete and return the Tax Withholding Designation Form (State of California) for the state of California to ACERA.
 Complete the form with an effective date in advance if possible, or, as soon as you have your new address information.

 Send completed forms to ACERA’s mailing address in the blue footer at the bottom of the page.